uhop/save-artifact-to-github/README.md

 [npm-img]: https://img.shields.io/npm/v/save-artifact-to-github.svg
 [npm-url]: https://npmjs.org/package/save-artifact-to-github

+**Deprecation notice: as of 10/15/2020 the development was moved to [install-artifact-from-github](https://github.com/uhop/install-artifact-from-github)**

 This is a minimal-dependency micro helper for developers of binary addons for Node.
 It is a companion project for `install-artifact-from-github`.
 These two projects are integrated with [GitHub](https://github.com/) facilities and solve two problems: